Skip to main content

 Floating-Point Type

-The data type double precision is an inexact, variable-precision numeric type.
-On all currently supported platforms, these types are implementations of IEEE Standard 754 for Binary Floating-Point Arithmetic.
+The data types real and double precision are inexact, variable-precision numeric types.
+On all currently supported platforms, these types are implementations of the IEEE Standard 754 for Binary Floating-Point Arithmetic.

 Inexact means that some values cannot be converted exactly to the internal format and are stored as approximations, so that storing and retrieving a value might show slight discrepancies.
 This is not a limitation of Hyper but an inherent trade-off of using floating-point values.
 In particular, the following recommendations should be taken into account when using floating-point types: